 “This magical, marvelous food on our plate, this sustenance we absorb, has a story to tell.
 It has a journey.
 It leaves a footprint.
 It leaves a legacy.
 To eat with reckless abandon, without conscience, without knowledge; folks, this ain’t normal.” – Joel Salatin

 There will be 140 recipes at the end, each with an artwork.
 35 per season.
 All the vegetarian recipes are or will be available online for you to use.
 Even carnivores should enjoy them.
 The recipes are designed with (for the most part) easy to obtain ingredients, have been tested on eaters of all persuasions, and (for the most part) are on the simple to prepare end of the cooking spectrum.
 If you need to prepare a vegetarian meal, they are there to make your life easier – complete instructions and tasty enough for everyone at the table.
 No need to make two dinners to cater for vegetarians and everyone else.

 The project is currently the main subject for my blog (along with my artist studio updates), so you can easily follow the progress, dish by dish.
 On completion, all the recipes and paintings will be compiled into a real-world-printed-on-paper cookbook which will be available to purchase.

-After an unintended extended hiatus of years instead of weeks (that’s burnout for you), the final 50 food paintings are being created.
+There has been an unintended extended hiatus of years instead of weeks (that’s burnout for you).
+The final 50 food paintings are still to be created.

 All 140 recipes are done, barring last minute switch-ins (Bibimbap anyone?) or edits (who put fresh mushrooms in a spring recipe?
 Tut tut).
 And 90 or so paintings are done, barring some of the really early ones being given a facelift because I can paint better now than five years ago.